Reem-akhaled/Explore-US-BikeShare-Data/README.md

 _This project is part of the Udacity Programming for Data Science with Python Nanodegree.
 It explores U.S. bike share data from three cities: Chicago, New York City, and Washington._

-_This project provides insights into how people use bike share systems in major U.S. cities through a simple and interactive Python-based analysis tool._
+_It provides insights into how people use bike share systems in major U.S. cities through a simple and interactive Python-based analysis tool._

 _The program is an interactive command-line application that lets users:_